pavankjadda/react-vite-skeleton/README.md

-# A Create React App (CRA) skeleton project
+# React App skeleton project with Vite

-A Create React App (CRA) skeleton project that can be used as base lint/skeleton for new React projects
+React App skeleton project that can be used as baseline/skeleton for new React projects

-1. React
+1. React 18.x
 2. Redux
-3. React Router
+3. React Router 6.x
-4. Material UI
+4. Material UI 5.x
 5. Axios
 6. React Hook Form
-7. Vite
+7. Vite 3.x

 ### Run the Project on Local Machine